endowataru/menps/README.markdown

 any intrinsic overheads caused by hardware issues are exposed to the mgcom's users to gain the performance.
-Some burdensome operations such as registration of memory regions and allocating temporary buffers are not automatically done by the users.
+Some burdensome operations such as registration of memory regions and allocating temporary buffers are required to be manually done by the users.

 "mgcom" provides a statically-typed interface in C++ to improve the productivity of middleware.